 The Harvey B. Gantt Center also hosts regular special events.
 Check their official events calendar to see what’s on during your visit to Charlotte.

-Best places to stay in Charlotte for sightseeing
+Recommended places to stay in Charlotte for sightseeing

-Located in the heart of the Uptown, this hotel offers some of the best value in the city center.
-Rooms are bright, spacious, and comfortable.
-Guests will also enjoy great amenities including an indoor pool and free continental breakfast.
+Located in the heart of Uptown, this hotel offers some of the best value in the city center.
+The rooms are bright, spacious, and comfortable.
+Guests will also enjoy great amenities, including an indoor pool and free continental breakfast.

 One of the area’s top mid-range picks, this newer hotel charms with its simple modern style.
 You’ll love ending a day of Charlotte sightseeing with a sundowner at the 22nd-floor rooftop bar.